NEVI

 Tenphel holds a Bachelor’s degree in Economics and Business from Wheaton College, Massachusetts, and a Master’s degree in Hospitality from Boston University.
 This grounding in economics, business and service operations shapes his approach to building NEVI as a professional, investor-ready organisation capable of delivering reliable, clean mobility at scale.

-Through its partnership with Global Solutions, Tenphel’s focus is on strengthening institutional frameworks, elevating operational standards, and embedding international best practices into NEVI’s work.
+Through its partnership with Global Solutions, Tenphel focuses on strengthening institutional frameworks, elevating operational standards, and embedding international best practices into NEVI’s work.

 Together, the aim is to create a model partnership that drives innovation, empowers stakeholders with better tools and knowledge, and delivers long-term value to the communities and industries NEVI serves.